sommerfeld-io/configs-homelab/docs/nodes/talos/index.md

 @enduml
 ```

-For each RasPi cluster node wifi could be used additionally (as a fallback) but primary communication should happen through the wired connections.

 ## Installation

 The installation of the Talos Kubernetes Cluster is done in multiple steps.
 The first step is to install the `talos-mgmt-pi` node.
 This node is used to manage the Talos Kubernetes Cluster.
 The `talos-mgmt-pi` node is installed and provisioned by Ansible.